saamyukkth26/Vector-Databases/LLM_PINECONE/README.md

 ## step 1 : create a virtual environment
 _code : python3 -m venv .venv  \
-to start the virtual environment on mac : source .venv/bin/activate  \
+to start the virtual environment  \
+in mac : source .venv/bin/activate  \
 in windows - .venv\Scripts\activate_

 ## step 2 : create a documents folder, where we save the document that we are going to work on